 Here’s some picture of those I’ve made to date.
-The highback stick chairs are made to order and priced around £750 depending on details like the width of the arms and whether you’d like some of your own timber included in the design.
+The highback stick chairs are made to order and priced from £1400 for the six stick and £1500 for the eight stick back.